 There is one unique element in his distillery that Goodin expects eventually will attract notoriety among bourbon experts.

 He personally crafted the fermentation tanks, where yeast is introduced, using his concrete products background.
-While bourbon typically is fermented in stainless still vats, his liquor will be processed in concrete tubs more common among winemakers.
+While bourbon typically is fermented in stainless steel vats, his liquor will be processed in concrete tubs more common among winemakers.

 Just as a soft drink from a metal can sometimes takes on a metallic flavor, Goodin said it can happen to bourbon.
 He expects his product to be unique because it ferments in concrete formed using the same limestone water which is the basis of the drink.